ironhack-labs/lab-css-flexbox-slack/README.md

 ### Iteration 1 | Extra Small Screen (width < 768px)

 Mobile first right? :wink:

-Firs, we are going to clone the mobile design of the webpage! 📱 Oh!
+First, we are going to clone the mobile design of the webpage! 📱 Oh!
 Remember to use **flexbox**, because it will be really helpful later on when we need to adapt it to different screen-size!

 After doing your magic, you should have something like this:

 <img src="https://user-images.githubusercontent.com/23629340/33178991-38f26dcc-d068-11e7-8ebd-3e0ef8d72ad4.gif" alt="mobile-1" style="width:23%">